jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 test_card_w_above_limit_wrong_pin_not_enough_money
 *********************************************************************************

-The :ref:`truth table` for if the :red:`wrong PIN` is entered, and there is :red:`NOT enough money` in the account, AND it is :green:`above limit` for daily withdrawals is
+The :ref:`truth table` for if the :red:`wrong PIN` is entered, AND there is :red:`NOT enough money` in the account, AND it is :green:`above limit` for daily withdrawals is

 ==================  ======================= ======================  ==================  =============
 PIN                 money                   daily limit             card expired        withdrawal